 But today, thanks to intent signals — actions people take online that give us clues as to their interests and needs — we can go beyond these broad categories and speak to people with whom our message has the best chance of resonating.
 That’s what CoverGirl did for its recent LashBlast mascara campaign on YouTube.
-It used maximise lift, a smart bidding strategy that draws on machine learning and continuous Brand Lift studies, to make sure its ads were served only to people whose online behaviour suggested they’d be interested in the product.
+It used maximize lift, a smart bidding strategy that draws on machine learning and continuous Brand Lift studies, to make sure its ads were served only to people whose online behavior suggested they’d be interested in the product.

 This intent-based approach to marketing is paying off.
 Ads served with intent signals alone have 30% higher consideration lift and 40% higher purchase intent lift than when they’re served using demographic signals alone.1

-Personalising the consumer journey at scale
+Personalizing the consumer journey at scale

 Every marketer knows the importance of the customer journey.
 As we’ve written before, in an ideal world this path would be straightforward: someone hears about your product, they learn more about it, they like what they see, so they buy it.

 The reality is far more complex.
 One person might already be familiar with your brand and be ready to hit “purchase” the minute they see an ad for your new product.
 Another might have a rough idea of what they want and head online to narrow down their options.
-How can you possibly build a personalised ad campaign around so many different customer journeys?
+How can you possibly build a personalized ad campaign around so many different customer journeys?
 By drawing on the power of marketing technology.

 For example, in a recent campaign for its new feature film, “The Greatest Showman,” 20th Century Fox used YouTube’s video ad sequencing tool to tailor the ad experience based on a viewer’s previous engagement.